There are some fundamental issues:

 Note 2: Outcomes based on monitoring done in 80 anganwadi centres in Jhalawar district, Rajasthan in 2018 over a period of one year

-Watch the AAA Platform's impact along its theory of change: enhancing enumeration, enabling prioritisation, improving knowledge and ensuring joint-work
+Watch the AAA Platform's impact along its theory of change: Enhance enumeration, enable prioritisation, improve knowledge and ensure joint-work

 Ensuring inclusion of missed out beneficiaries